ckelner/AWSResco/README.md

 In my time with working with AWS, the question of "Am I utilizing my reservations correctly?" has come up many times.
 AWS doesn't provide an interface, tool, or output that I am aware of that can provide this information in an easily consumable way.

 ## Gaps
-Currently AWSResco does not take into account `OfferingType`, it assumes that only `"Heavy Utilization"` is being used as that was the original use case for the tool.
+Currently AWSResco does not take into account `OfferingType`, it assumes that only `Heavy Utilization` is being used as that was the original use case for the tool.
 There are plans to support all `OfferingType` variations - see [Issue#3](https://github.com/ckelner/AWSResco/issues/3).

 ## Screenshots
 ![img](readme-assets/images/pixelated_rescompare_v1.0.png?raw=true)